Threat model

 Threat.
 Outbound URLs are built from client-supplied package identifiers and upstream-declared artifact locations.
 A traversal / encoded-slash / absolute-URL name, or a dist.tarball pointing at an internal or attacker-chosen host, could steer a fetch to an unintended target (cloud metadata, the private network).

 Mitigation.
-Identifier canonicalisation with encode-on-build; an outbound host allow-list (the load-bearing control) enforced where the request URL is built.
+Identifier canonicalisation with encode-on-build; an outbound host:port allow-list (the load-bearing control) enforced where the request URL is built.
 Registry egress is https-only by construction: every outbound registry URL is built through a typed boundary (mkRegistryUrl) that rejects any non-https scheme, a non-https configured endpoint fails closed at boot, and TLS certificate validation authenticates the dialled host, so a name steered to an internal or rebound address cannot present a CA-trusted certificate for the requested host and the resolve-to-internal / DNS-rebinding SSRF class is closed by certificate validation rather than a resolved-IP recheck.
 No data-plane request follows an upstream redirect (redirectCount=0 is pinned universally at withToken, landed in #431), so there is no redirect hop that could escape the build-time allow-list or downgrade the scheme.
-A disallow-by-default same-host dist.tarball policy applies; a legacy http dist.tarball is upgraded to https on the same host, or dropped and recorded on a foreign host.
+A disallow-by-default same-authority (host and port) dist.tarball policy applies; a legacy http dist.tarball is upgraded to https on the same host, or dropped and recorded on a foreign host.
 The trusted private origin is held to the same https requirement.
-A cheap pure literal internal-range block remains as defence-in-depth on the dist.tarball host gate, and an operator can extend that fixed range set with ECLUSE_ADDITIONAL_BLOCKED_RANGES for internal space the module cannot know about in advance (widen-only, fails closed at boot on a malformed entry; #178).
+A cheap pure literal internal-range block remains as defence-in-depth on the dist.tarball host gate, and an operator can extend that fixed range set with ECLUSE_EGRESS__ADDITIONAL_BLOCKED_RANGES for internal space the module cannot know about in advance (widen-only, fails closed at boot on a malformed entry; #178).

 6. Package shadowing via first-party publish